 This is one of the workarounds that has worked very well for most of the users.
-Since it is easy and less time consuming, we recommend you to implement this method first before trying to implement the other methods.
+Since it is easy and less time-consuming, we recommend you implement this method first before trying to implement the other methods.
 Simply follow the steps given below to implement this workaround:

 - Go to the Downloads folder and look for the Installer file that was causing this error.

 - Right-click on this file and choose the Send to option.

 - This will open another menu.
 Here, choose the Compressed (Zipped) folder option.

 - Your installed file will be zipped inside a folder with the same name.